moT01/FCC-Stock-Chart/README.md

 ##### Technologies used to complete this project
 - HTML
 - CSS
-- javascript
+- Javascript
-- charts.js
+- Chart.js
-- NodeJS
+- Node
 - Express
-- sockets.io
+- Sockets